ananth-srv/innoplexus-challenge/README.md

 ## Did not work
 1. Lemmatization of words did not help much.
+2. Using only noun and verbs for distance calculation.
-2. Somehow five fold Xgboost gave a lesser score, so went with just 1 fold
+3. Somehow five fold Xgboost gave a lesser score, so went with just 1 fold

 ## Things that I wanted to try but couldn't
 1. Semantic distance of the string columns.